-URS independent audit of AGL confirms that its GreenPower product, Green Energy, is in accordance with the requirements of the National GreenPower Accreditation Document, Version 3.3.
+URS' independent audit of Australian Power & Gas confirms that its GreenPower product, Greentricity, is in accordance with the requirements of the National GreenPower Accreditation Document, Version 3.4.
+Key data relevant to the audit is presented in the following tables.